zopefoundation/ZODB/index.rst

   technologies might be a better fit.

   ZODB has no query language other than Python.
-It's primary support for search is through mapping object called BTrees.
+It's primary support for search is through mapping objects called BTrees.
 People have build higher-level search APIs on top of ZODB.
 These work well enough to support some search.